Force over Distance: Chapter 41

 Riley, watching Young, subtly shifted his stance.

-Maybe in some other universe Young was currently attacking him?
+Probably, in some other universe, Young was attacking him.

 God, an’ that was fascinating.
 What’d that even look like?
 Feel like?
 Was there some kind of privileged perspective that kept him clear of the entire mess?
 ‘Chance-blind,’ he’d said.
 Was—